conradakunga/Blog/_posts/2025-10-23-getting-the-start-and-end-of-the-next-quarter-in-c-net.md

     - .NET
 ---

-The previous post, "[Getting The Start and End Of The Previous Quarter In C# & .NET]({% post_url 2025-10-22-getting-the-start-and-end-of-the-previous-quarter-in-c-net %})" looked at how to compute the last day of the previous quarter and the first day of the previous quarter.
+The previous post, "[Getting The Start and End Of The Previous Quarter In C# & .NET]({% post_url 2025-10-22-getting-the-start-and-end-of-the-previous-quarter-in-c-net %})" looked at how to compute the **last day of the previous quarter** and the **first day of the previous quarter**.

 In this post, we will look at how to compute the following: